tableau/webhooks-docs/README.md

 1. Open the **MANAGE ENVIRONMENTS** dialog from the gear icon, open **Tableau Webhooks** variables and use the site id and token to set **CURRENT VALUE** of the `site_id` and `tableau_auth_token` variables.

 1. In the list of requests, click **Create a webhook**.
-In the request body, enter a webhook `name`, a  `webhook-source-api-event-name` from the [Events](#events) table, and a destination `url`.
+In the request body, enter a webhook `name`, a Tableau trigger event name from the [Trigger Events](#events) table, and a destination `url`.
 The destination URL must be https and have a valid certificate.

 1. Click **Send**, and then use the ID of your new webhook from the response body to set the `webhook-id` environment variable in the **MANAGE ENVIRONMENTS** dialog.